Naples High School

-Naples High School is a secondary education school located in Naples, Florida, and is one of eight public high schools located in Collier County.
+Naples High School is a secondary education school located in Naples, Florida, United States, and is one of ten public high schools located in Collier County.
 Naples High School is part of the District School Board of Collier County.

 Academics

 Athletics

 Naples High School competes in District 13 of the Florida High School Athletic Association (FHSAA).

 Sports

 The school offers the following sports: